California Colorectal Cancer Coalition

 The California Colorectal Cancer Coalition (C4) is an all-volunteer organization that strives to provide local, regional, state, and national expertise related to best practices for providing the care continuum to all people potentially impacted by colorectal cancer (CRC).
 We strive to remain clear of undue industry influence and set clear guidelines of how we align with national colorectal cancer screening recommendations put forth by the United States Preventive Task Force (USPSTF).

-Given this, our primary income in support of our community grants program is through donations from like-minded nonprofits, such as the American Cancer Society, or generous donations through our social media outlets, our annual Screen Your Gut - Save Your Butt 5k race in San Diego to raise awareness about the importance of being screened, or direct mailings.
-In this way, we can continue to promote efforts that focus on people needing to get screened rather than promoting activities directly linked to sponsor interests.
+Given this, our primary income in support of our community grants program is through donations from like-minded nonprofits, such as the American Cancer Society, or generous donations through our social media outlets, our annual Screen Your Gut - Save Your Butt races to raise awareness about the importance of timely access to prevention and care for colorectal cancer, or direct mailings.
+In this way, we can continue to promote efforts that focus on people needing care rather than promoting activities directly linked to sponsor interests.

 Equity Statement